iamshiron/ManilaBuild/README.md

 First, create a new empty folder that will contain your workspace.
 Inside this folder, run `manila init` to initialize a new empty workspace.

+### Environment variables

+- MANILA_CACHE_HOST: The cache server base URL including port (for example: http://localhost:3000).
+When set, artifact caches are pushed to this server after successful builds.
+- MANILA_CACHE_KEY: Optional bearer token used for authenticating with the cache server when authentication is enabled.
+If omitted and the server enforces auth, uploads will be skipped with a warning.

 ### 2. Project Creation

 To create your first project, we will use the *Zip project template* as an example.